 A savory winter potato dish rich in bacon, onions, and melting cheese.
-Worth each bite and calories.
-Neither your typical potato gratin.
+Worth each bite and calorie.
+Neither is your typical potato gratin.

-France is abounding of potatoes recipes.
+France is abounding with potato recipes.
 I am sure we may have recipes for each day of the year.
-After all, it is part of our national plate of Steak, Frites, salade.
+After all, it is part of our national plate of Steak, Frites, and salad.

-This dish that I am sharing with you is an adaptation from the Larousse Cuisine.
-Perfect stand-alone dinner served with a green salad or a perfect side dish to any meats or poultry.
-And with the holidays just around the corner, once you will enjoy this dish, it will become your permanent staple in your cooking arsenal.
+This dish I am sharing with you is an adaptation of Larousse Cuisine.
+And with the holidays just around the corner, once you enjoy this dish, it will become your permanent staple in your cooking arsenal.

 When selecting the bacon, make sure the slices are thick, and applewood smoked would work beautifully as well with this dish.

 If you have a mandoline, do use it to slice the potatoes.
 Having them cut even will permit each slice to cook evenly.

 Do parboil the potatoes.
 This step will allow you to make it the day before cooking.
 Also will cut in half the cooking time.

 Salting the cooking water to parboil the potatoes allows your potatoes to be seasoned in the cooking process and reduces the extra salt later.

 When cutting the raclette cheese, ensure all the pieces are even.
 Better melting distribution.

 Onion and bacon cooked together are one of my favorite combinations.
 The bacon flavor is absorbed by the onion, giving it that rich flavor we love to bite into.